netdata/kernel-collector/README.md

 This will kick off a Github Action Workflow that will Rebuild the NetData eBPF Kernel Collector for all Kernel and LIBC variants, create a Github Release and upload all assets to the release to be consumed by anyone or the NetData Installer.

+2. Wait for the CD pipeline to finish in the Github Actions UI.
+3. Review the Release, Updates Release Notes, etc in the Github Releases UI.
+4. Push the "Publish Release" button in the Github Releases UI.

 ## Contribution